 Wymore Family Scholarship: Awarded to a student majoring in Physical Science or going into medicine or pharmacy.
 Recipient must be a junior or senior with at least a 3.25 GPA.
 First preference is for a North Dakota resident, with Minnesota second.

-An updated list of "available" scholarships is maintained on the MSU homepage at: www.mayvillestate.edu
+An updated list of "available" scholarships is maintained at mayvillestate.edu